 Always make sure that the web visitors that land on our eCommerce store get answers to all their questions.
 That is, even if they were looking for another sire that deals with similar products, convince them that you can do better.

 This can be achieved by incorporating these resources;

 Having a page where you frequently publish meaningful content that revolves around your industry is magical.
 Therefore, add a blog page where you post product reviews, product descriptions, and related work to your business.

 As we said earlier, your goal is to make the web visitor stick to your page and probably make a purchase.
 Thus, add a page on the store having Frequently Asked Question (FAQs) revolving around the products or services.

-Your prospective customer might be skeptical at first – that’s normal.
+Your prospective customer might be sceptical at first – that’s normal.
 To convince them that the claim you are making is top-notch, do include honest customer reviews alongside the purchase area for them to evaluate the claims.

 2. Make The Homepage Attractive

 Consider meeting a stranger in the park for the first time, and they are all dull and repulsive.
 Would you like to be associated with them?
 Probably not.
-That happens online too.
+What happens online too.
 Human beings react emotionally, so, let’s see how we can manipulate that by doing the following on your home page;

 Choose The Right Colour